customink/greenscreenapp/README.md

 ## Getting Started

-GreenScreen depends on Sinatra to run.
-You can install it via rubygems:

-    sudo gem install sinatra

 To get the GreenScreen application itself, you can clone it from git:

-    git clone git://github.com/martinjandrews/greenscreen.git
+    $ git clone git://github.com/martinjandrews/greenscreen.git

 Or download the project by clicking on the 'download' link [on this page][dl].

 [dl]: http://github.com/martinjandrews/greenscreen/

+To install all of GreenScreen's dependencies, switch to its directory and do:

+    $ rake -f init.rakefile

+Once you've got GreenScreen on your machine, copy config.yml.sample to config.yml:

+    $ cp config.yml.sample config.yml

-Once you've got GreenScreen on your machine, edit the config.yml file to add links to your build servers.
+And then edit the config.yml file to add links to your build servers.
 It contains instructions for how you can add the.
 GreenScreen has been tested with Hudson, but can be used with any continuous integration server that conforms to the [multiple project summary reporting standard][cc-xml].

 [cc-xml]: http://confluence.public.thoughtworks.org/display/CI/Multiple+Project+Summary+Reporting+Standard

 This pretty much means that any of the flavours of cruise control should work too.

-Once you've got your configuration, you can start GreenScreen as follows:
+Once you've got your configuration, you can start GreenScreen as
+follows:

     ruby greenscreen.rb